arafatanam/CSE299.3-Project/README.md

 **Updates:**
 - Uploaded the initial files for server part of the project.
 - Uploaded the initial files for client part of the project.
+- Updated the client Login and Home Page.